wuyangf7/OPERA/README.md

 PPA results for 12 combinatorial associations between 2 exposure(s) and 1 outcome have been extracted and saved in the file myopera_2_exposures_ppa.summary.
 The estimated FDR is 0.0500069 for combinatorial associations between 2 exposure(s) and 1 outcome.
 The estimated FPR is 1.15589e-06 for combinatorial associations between 2 exposure(s) and 1 outcome.

+There are 50% GWAS loci were detected to be associated with at least one xQTL data.
 ```
 Note: we suggest a PPA threshold of 0.9 to roughly control the FDR below 0.05.
 However, if more strigent FPR is required, the increase of PPA threshold can acheive this (e.g., 0.995).